vpriyankaprabhu/simple-tokenizer/README.md

 # Simple Tokenizer App

-This app helps you see how AI language models break text into tokens.
+This app helps you see how language models break text into tokens.
 You can input any text and see exactly how it gets split into smaller pieces for processing.

 ## What Are Tokens?

 Tokens are the basic units that AI models like ChatGPT use to process text.
 They can be:
-- Whole words
-- Parts of words
+- Whole words, Parts of words, Punctuation marks, Spaces
-- Punctuation marks
-- Spaces

 ## Installation Instructions